 6. Standardize security policies, including user access

-Whether you have a hybrid or on-premise environment, it’s important to make sure you have a solution that works seamlessly across both technology stacks.
-Relying only on a cloud vendor’s default security settings is a mistake, because they may not be strong enough to meet your needs or may not be compatible with your on-premise equipment.
-Identify which technology solutions, such as privileged access management, you will put in place to address your on-premise or hybrid cloud security requirements.
+Whether you have a hybrid or on-premises environment, it’s important to make sure you have a solution that works seamlessly across both technology stacks.
+Relying only on a cloud vendor’s default security settings is a mistake, because they may not be strong enough to meet your needs or may not be compatible with your on-premises equipment.
+Identify which technology solutions, such as privileged access management, you will put in place to address your on-premises or hybrid cloud security requirements.

 7. Map out the project’s timeline and potential for disruption